-Iraq to halt flights to Kurdistan region
+Iraq halts flights to Kurdistan Region

-Iraq to halt international flights to Kurdistan Region
+Iraq halts international flights to Kurdistan Region

-Iraq's central government is to suspend international flights to and from the Kurdistan Region, as pressure mounts after Monday's independence referendum.
+Iraq's central government has suspended international flights to and from the Kurdistan Region, as pressure mounts after Monday's independence referendum.

-Baghdad has said only domestic flights will be permitted from 18:00 (15:00 GMT) unless the Kurds hand over control of Irbil and Sulaimaniya airports.
+Baghdad had said only domestic flights would be allowed from 18:00 (15:00 GMT) on Friday unless the Kurds handed over control of Irbil and Sulaimaniya airports.

-The Kurdistan Regional Government has said such a ban would be "illegal".

-Prime Minister Haider al-Abadi wants the referendum, in which 92% of voters backed secession, to be annulled.
+Iraqi Prime Minister Haider al-Abadi wants the referendum, in which 92% of voters backed secession, to be annulled.

 Kurdish leaders insist the referendum was legitimate and that they now have a mandate to start negotiations with Baghdad and neighbouring countries.

-The Kurdistan Regional Government warned in a statement on Thursday that any ban on international flights to Irbil and Sulaimaniya would be "completely illegal and unconstitutional" and amount to "collective punishment against the Kurds".
+The Kurdistan Regional Government (KRG) said on Thursday that a ban would be "completely illegal" and amount to "collective punishment against the Kurds".

 Officials said the airports were already subject to the Iraq Civil Aviation Authority and that any restrictions would affect the battle against so-called Islamic State (IS).